ocoffey/Syntax-Sheets/cpp.md

 #### ==

 The mathematical equality operator.
-A single '=' would assign a value to a variable, so '==' is used to compare equality instead.
+A single '=' assigns a value to a variable, so '==' is used to compare equality instead.
 ```cpp
 bool areTheseEqual;
 areTheseEqual = (17 == 8); // assigns true or false, dependent on the comparison (so false)